 Drug trafficking describes the criminal activity of illegally transporting an unlawful substance or narcotic, especially when the amount of drugs in question is too large for one person to use recreationally.
 The drugs can be transported for sale, import, storage, or any other purpose in the lens of drug trafficking.
 Furthermore, drugs can be trafficked in various ways, such as being transported in a motor vehicle or a backpack.

 Drug possession is the drug crime of keeping drugs in your sole possession and for your personal use.
-If those drugs are moved from one location to another, especially if there is a quantity that is unfit for one person’s personal use, then the drug possession charge can be changed or escalated to drug trafficking.
+Suppose those drugs are moved from one location to another, especially if there is a quantity that is unfit for one person’s personal use.
+In that case, the drug possession charge can be changed or escalated to drug trafficking.
 Not sure what charges you are facing?
 Call (602) 842-6762 now to talk with our Phoenix drug trafficking defense lawyers.

 According to the U.S. Sentencing Commission, the most commonly trafficked drugs in the country are: